tenderribs/ca_labs/lab4/report/lab4_report.md

 In the bonus task, I compare Pythia [@pythia], a state-of-the-art prefetcher against the other prefetchers I designed in this lab.

+The performance of Pythia compared to the System-Aware GHB and the BOP/GHB Hybrid designs is plotted in [@fig:bt_fullbw] and [@fig:bt_limitbw].

+### Results

+#### Full Bandwidth System

+In the unconstrained bandwidth configuration, Pythia demonstrates a significant performance advantage over the heuristic-based prefetchers, achieving a geometric mean speedup of 1.27 compared to 1.18 for the Hybrid design.

+- **Complex Patterns**: Pythia excels in workloads with irregular or complex access patterns. notably the `charlie` traces and the `bfs` workloads.
+In `bfs-10` and `bfs-14`, Pythia achieves speedups over 1.9x, vastly outperforming the ~1.5x achieved by the GHB/BOP designs.
+This suggests that the Reinforcement Learning (RL) agent successfully learns access patterns that are not strictly strided or offset-based.
+- **Regular Patterns**: In highly regular workloads like `bc`, Pythia performs slightly worse than the dedicated stride/offset prefetchers.

 ![Bonus Task: IPC Speedup Comparison (1 CPU, *full* BW)](./img/bonus_pythia_full.eps){#fig:bt_fullbw}

+#### Limited Bandwidth System

+- While Pythia retains its dominance in the `bfs` and `charlie` workloads, it suffers severe degradation in the `bc` traces, dropping below a speedup of `1.0` (indicating performance degradation).
+This implies that Pythia acts too aggressively for the constrained bandwidth, displacing demand requests.
+- Comparison to System-Awareness: Unlike the System-Aware GHB designed in Task 3, which explicitly throttles its degree based on bandwidth usage, Pythia's default reward function may not penalize bandwidth consumption heavily enough.

 ![Bonus Task: IPC Speedup Comparison (1 CPU, *Limited* BW)](./img/bonus_pythia_limited.eps){#fig:bt_limitbw}